mantidproject/mantid/docs/source/algorithms/IntegrateEllipsoids-v1.rst

 **Example - IntegrateEllipsoids with staellite peaks:**

 Users should test this function with the data set that contains satellite peaks (such as **TOPAZ_36079_crop.nxs** from the testing data).
+The first peak is a satellite peak, which was integrated using the satellite peak integrator, while the other peaks are regular Bragg peaks integrated using the default integrator.

 .. code-block:: python
    :linenos: